Got Angst? Give Thanks! – Thought Tonic

-This month, many of us will be celebrating the U.S. holiday that we call Thanksgiving.
-We will gather together with family and friends, ideally over a hearty harvest meal, and take time to give thanks for the people we love and what is going well in our lives.
-We will count and share our blessings.
+In the month of November in the U.S., many of us celebrate the holiday we call Thanksgiving.
+We gather with family and friends, ideally over a hearty harvest meal, and take time to give thanks for the people we love and what is going well in our lives.
+We count and share our blessings.

-Many of us, in the days leading up to Thanksgiving, will also be aware of feeling anxious.
-Our sense of anxiety may be a response to thoughts about the social situations involved in celebrating Thanksgiving itself, or we may already be thinking ahead to the myriad pressures, social and otherwise, that we so often experience as part of the rest of the holiday season.
-Lucky for us, Thanksgiving provides a ready antidote — in the form of its very focus on gratitude!
+But many of us, in the days leading up to Thanksgiving, may find ourselves feeling anxious.
+For some, this anxiety can be a response to thoughts about the social situations involved in celebrating Thanksgiving itself.
+For others, it can stem from thinking ahead to the myriad pressures, social and otherwise, that are so often experienced as part of the rest of the holiday season.
+Whatever the reason for the anxiety we’re feeling, and whenever we’re feeling it, Thanksgiving provides a ready antidote — in the form of its very focus on gratitude!

 One approach we can use to address anxiety (a cognitive behavioral approach) involves looking at how we fuel this feeling by what we pay attention to and what we remember.